jrnold/r4ds-exercise-solutions/docs/vectors.md

 Instead of checking for exact equality, it checks that two numbers are within a certain tolerance, `tol`.
 By default the tolerance is set to the square root of `.Machine$double.eps`, which is the smallest floating point number that the computer can represent.

 3. A logical vector can take 3 possible values.
 How many possible values can an integer vector take?
 How many possible values can a double take?
-Use google to do some research.
+Use Google to do some research.

 The help for `.Machine` describes some of this:

-  As all current implementations of R use 32-bit integers and usne IEC 60559 floating-point (double precision) arithmetic,
+  As all current implementations of R use 32-bit integers and uses IEC 60559 floating-point (double precision) arithmetic,

 The [IEC 60559](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) or IEEE 754 format uses a 64 bit vector, but